pickup icon

 Juncus ensifolius

-• Plant type/canopy layer: evergreen perennial, herbaceous plant
+• Plant type/canopy layer: evergreen, perennial, herbaceous plant

 • Light requirements: prefers full sun, tolerates partial shade